rfeggins/automating-selenium-kubernettes-helm/README.md

 << Add Image >>

+### Common Terms
+> Pod: A group of containers
+> Labels: Labels for identifying pods
+> Kubelet: Container Agent
+> etcd: A metadata service
+> Proxy: A load balancer for pods
+> Replication Controller: Manages replication of pods

+## Orchestrating docker-selenium via Kubernetes

 Minikube runs a single-node Kubernetes cluster inside a VM on your laptop for users looking to try out Kubernetes.Basics of Kubernetes

->
-> Pod: A group of containers
-Labels: Labels for identifying pods
-Kubelet: Container Agent
-etcd: A metadata service
-Proxy: A load balancer for pods
-Replication Controller: Manages replication of pods

-Orchestrating docker-selenium via Kubernetes